chestnzu1/BMC/README.md

 1 pathway mapping method is retrieved from paper:
 1)Uhlen, M., Zhang, C., Lee, S., Sjöstedt, E., Fagerberg, L., Bidkhori, G., Benfeitas, R., Arif, M., Liu, Z., Edfors, F., et al.: A pathology atlas of the human cancer transcriptome.
 Science 357(6352) (2017)
 ## Descendant/child GO terms
-Child terms of select GO terms from each method are retrieved by using QUICKGO API.(see [GO_descendant.py](https://github.com/chestnzu1/BMC/blob/main/GO_descendants.py)) Some selected terms are obsoleted.therefore, they are not included in this section.
+Child terms of select GO terms from each method are retrieved by using QUICKGO API(see [GO_descendant.py](https://github.com/chestnzu1/BMC/blob/main/GO_descendants.py)).
+Some selected terms are obsoleted.therefore, they are not included in this section.
+We only consider relation type 'is_a' and 'part_of'.
+## Gene annotated to selected pathways, GO terms and their descendants
+Gene products annotated to selected pathways were directly provided by the author.
+For other methods, genes annotated to select GO terms and their descendant terms were retrieved by using QUICKGO API()